freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/README.md

 This repository contains the Elasticsearch adapter allowing to use Kernel Memory with Elasticsearch.

 ## Goals
+Click on :notebook: [DIARY](DIARY.md) to read daily thoughts and what is happening in development.

+<iframe
+  src="DIARY."
+  style="width:100%; height:300px;"
+></iframe>

-1. To implement an Elasticsearch [IVectorDb](https://github.com/microsoft/kernel-memory/blob/ea157ef2b837e2cd40165dc9f6a578a2e98bd3e3/service/Core/MemoryStorage/IVectorDb.cs#L9)
+1. To implement an Elasticsearch [IMemoryDB](https://github.com/microsoft/kernel-memory/blob/adce865a472728f2549428cf6b82ca79a601582b/service/Abstractions/MemoryStorage/IMemoryDb.cs#L9)
-    1. This interface might be soon renamed...
     1. This allows to use Elasticsearch as vector database directly from Kernel Memory.
-	1. KM can also be used as IMemoryStore for SK
+	1. KM can also be used as memory store for [Semantic Kernel](https://github.com/microsoft/semantic-kernel)

 ## Current status
 1. The connector is currently in development and not ready for production (or any) use.